IPhone 8

 The iPhone 8 and iPhone 8 Plus are smartphones developed and marketed by Apple.
 They are the eleventh generation of the iPhone.
 The iPhone 8 was released on September 22, 2017, succeeding the iPhone 7 and iPhone 7 Plus, respectively.

 The designs of the iPhone 8 and 8 Plus are largely similar to that of their predecessors except for the addition of a glass back.
 The iPhone 8 and 8 Plus were the final flagship iPhone models to feature the home button and Touch ID.
 Notable changes include the removal of the rose gold and jet black color variants, addition of inductive charging, a faster processor, and improved cameras and displays.
-The iPhone 8 and 8 Plus share most of their internal hardware with the iPhone X.
+The iPhone 8 and 8 Plus share most of their internal hardware with the following generation iPhone X.

-The iPhone 8 and 8 Plus were discontinued as of February 2020, having sold 86.3 million units worldwide, making them one of the best-selling smartphones of all time.
-They initially shipped with iOS 11 and supported up to iOS 16, and do not support iOS 17.
+The iPhone 8 and 8 Plus were discontinued in April 2020, having sold 86.3 million units worldwide, making them one of the best-selling smartphones of all time.
+They initially shipped with iOS 11 and supported up to iOS 16, and do not support iOS 17 or later.
+They were the fourth iPhone models to not be discontinued in September.

 The second and third generations of the entry level iPhone SE retain the iPhone 8's exterior dimensions and Touch ID, with upgraded hardware.

 History

 Apple invited the press to a media event at the Steve Jobs Theater in the Apple Park campus on September 12, 2017.
 The iPhone 8 and iPhone 8 Plus were announced at that event, and released on September 22, 2017.

 On April 9, 2018, Apple introduced an iPhone 8 with a red color finish and a black front, in support of their partnership with Product Red and their AIDS fundraising campaign.

 In November 2018, just over a year from initial release, Apple started selling refurbished iPhone 8 models starting at $499.
 The price was lowered to US$319.
 Refurbished iPhone 8 Plus models were available starting at $599.
 The price was also subsequently lowered to US$469 and later to $359.

-On April 15, 2020, Apple announced the second-generation iPhone SE and discontinued the iPhone 8 and 8 Plus, which share the external form factor but has upgraded internals including an A13 Bionic processor.
-On March 8, 2022, Apple announced the third-generation iPhone SE with the same exterior dimensions, but with an upgraded camera and Apple's A15 processor.
+On April 15, 2020, Apple announced the second-generation iPhone SE and discontinued the iPhone 8 and 8 Plus, which shares its external form factor but has upgraded internals including an A13 Bionic processor.